Earth

 Written by Tim Staffell

-A sci-fi folk rock song, similar in style and genre to David Bowie's "Space Oddity."
-This was Smile's only release at the time, but because Mercury Records failed to give it any promotion, it had no chart success.
-That lead to Tim Staffell leaving the band, Freddie Mercury joining and the formation of Queen.
+Earth was recorded during Smile's first set of sessions in June 1969 at Trident Studios, London.
+Earth was a sci-fi folk rock song, similar in style and genre to David Bowie's "Space Oddity."
+This was Smile's only release at the time.
+Mercury Records had failed get behind the single and did not give it any promotion.
+As a result, Earth had no chart success.
+That lead to Tim Staffell leaving the band, Freddie Mercury joining, and the formation of Queen.
+Also of note about this track, vocally Brian and Roger switch from their usual roles; Brian sings high falsetto and Roger sings the low end.
+Tim Staffell (along with Brian May) recorded a version for his solo album 'aMIGO' in 2001.

 Written by Tim Staffell/Brian May